Haidarmm/Documentation/content/docs/guide/shortcodes_1/quantitative.md

 <span style="color:red">What is Arbitrage ?</span>

 Arbitrage is making a sure profit in excess of the risk-free rate of return.
 In the language of quantitative finance we can say that an arbitrage opportunity is a portfolio of zero value today which is of positive value in the future with positive probability, and of negative value in the future with zero probability.
 The assumption that there are no arbitrage opportunities in the market is fundamental to classical finance theory.
-This idea is popularly known as ‘there’s no such thing as a free lunch.
+This idea is popularly known as 'there's no such thing as a free lunch.

 **Example**: An at-the-money European call option with a strike of $100 and an expiration of six months is worth $8.
 A European put with the same strike and expiration is worth $6.
 There are no dividends on the stock and a six-month zero-coupon bond with a principal of $100 is worth $97.